SkylerJohnson102020/reading-notes/read03.md

 This is is tougher subject for me to learn, but I am slowly learning how to use the git from the terminal.

-## Centralized Version Control
+## Centralized Version Control or CVS
 This system is a single server storing all changes and file versions, accessible to various users.

+## Distributed Version Control System or DVCS
+This allows multiple repositiories so each team member has a copy to work with.
+This ensures that data will not be lost since it is stored in multiple locations, most likely each individual's local.
+This is a good safety net over the CVS to ensure the files will be safe if the CVS has a critical failure and loses all files.

-##Local Repo Structure - there are three components
+## Local Repo Structure - there are three components
 1. Working directory - The actual files reside here
 2. Index - The area used for staging
 3. Head - The most recent commit

+## Tracked vs Untracked
+- Tracked files can be modified, unmodified, or staged.
+These were part of the most recent snapshot.
+- Untracked files were not in the last snapshot and aren't currently in staging area.
+1. After you edit a file, Git flags it as modified
+2. You stage the modified file
+3. Then commit staged commands

 ### Here is a list of things you need to know
-ACP. or Add, Commit, Push
+# ACP. or Add, Commit, Push
 - git add file - this will add a file
 - git commit - this will commit any changes to the file
 - git push - this will commit changes to github